-Are you looking for local story times?
-Greenville, SC has some wonderful options for story time with your kids.
+Are you looking for a Greenville, SC story time?
+There are some wonderful options for story time with your kids in the Upstate.
 You’ll find story times at libraries, bookstores, museums, and more!
 Plus, there are also some wonderful virtual story times you can check out from home.
 Many of these events are completely free, and others like museums require regular admission.

 You’ll often find these organized by day on our Kidding Around Greenville calendar, so don’t forget to check that when you are looking for something fun and educational to do.